Amsvartner/date-poll/README.md

-# vote-a-date
+# date-poll
-Date planner, where users can vote for dates according to availability.
+Lets users create date polls, where other users can vote for dates according to availability.
+Login with your gmail account.

-User logs in with their gmail account, whereupon they have access to voting and creating polls.